Coordinator: Alvair Silveira Torres Junior, PhD

 Temas e Líderes:

-• Product and Process Design
+• Product and service development management

 The theme of Operational Excellence aims to discuss improving performance and productivity in industrial and service operations, via the rational use of resources and innovation of operational processes and in their management.
 One of the fundamental questions to be addressed to make the sustainable development of the Brazilian economy and society viable is productivity.
 How can we increase the performance and added value of our industrial and service operations, thus increasing the country’s competitiveness in today’s challenging global economic scenario?

 • Quality and Productivity Management

 • Lean Production / Lean Management / JIT / Lean Six Sigma

 • Analysis and Re-engineering of Processes